OpenGeoVis/PVGeo/README.md

 ## *NOTICE:* This repo is under development as the project just started!
 Consider everything here to be an Alpha (soon to be Beta) release.

 ## About the Author
-Unless otherwise specified at the top of the file, all code and documentation distributed here was produced by [Bane Sullivan](https://github.com/banesullivan/), undergraduate research assistant in the Geophysics Department at the Colorado School of Mines under Dr. Whitney J. Trainor-Guitton.
-Feel free to contact Bane for major questions or for custom filters/readers to visualize geoscience data through the [Issues page](https://github.com/banesullivan/ParaViewGeophysics/issues)
+Unless otherwise specified at the top of the file, all code and documentation distributed here were produced by [Bane Sullivan](https://github.com/banesullivan/), undergraduate research assistant in the Geophysics Department at the Colorado School of Mines under Dr. Whitney J. Trainor-Guitton.
+Feel free to contact Bane for questions or for custom filters/readers to visualize geoscience data through the [Issues page](https://github.com/banesullivan/ParaViewGeophysics/issues)

 ## More to come

-Stay tuned, this project is in its early stages of development so only a handful of the plugins are tested and published here.
+Stay tuned; this project is in its early stages of development, so only a handful of the plugins are tested and published here.
 Also be sure to check out the [Wiki page](https://github.com/banesullivan/ParaViewGeophysics/wiki) (*currently being developed and proofed*) for detailed documentation on the filters and general use of this repository.

 ## How To Use the Plugins in this Repository

 To clone and use the plugins distributed in the repo for ParaView, you'll need [Python 2](https://www.python.org/downloads/) with the SciPy and NumPy modules [installed](https://docs.python.org/2/installing/index.html), and [ParaView](https://www.paraview.org/download/) installed on your computer.
-Note that this repository will only work with builds of ParaView that have Python, currently the VR build does not have Python included and we will describe some workarounds for sending data to the VR version on [these wiki pages](https://github.com/banesullivan/ParaViewGeophysics/wiki/Wiki-Contents#virtual-reality).
+Note that this repository will only work with builds of ParaView that have Python.
+Currently, the VR build of ParaView does not have Python included, and we will describe some workarounds for sending data to the VR version on [these wiki pages](https://github.com/banesullivan/ParaViewGeophysics/wiki/Wiki-Contents#virtual-reality).

 Check out the [wiki page](https://github.com/banesullivan/ParaViewGeophysics/wiki) to explore the motivation for publishing this repo as well as to find all documentation and some visualization examples.
-Use the [Wiki Contents](https://github.com/banesullivan/ParaViewGeophysics/wiki/Wiki-Contents) to navigate the Wiki and to find all documentation for readers, filters, macros, and more as you need.
+Use the [Wiki Contents](https://github.com/banesullivan/ParaViewGeophysics/wiki/Wiki-Contents) to navigate the Wiki and to see all documentation for readers, filters, macros, and more as you need.

 From your command line: